How to File an Appeal

 - The Medicare beneficiary does not have to pay for the extra days in the hospital while KEPRO staff members review the medical record.

 A Medicare beneficiary has the right to appeal a discharge if he or she does not agree with the decision that skilled services will be stopped.
 The beneficiary must be given a letter with the planned discharge date explaining how to appeal.
-A Medicare beneficiary can appeal even if he or she is in an HMO.
+A Medicare beneficiary can appeal even if he or she is in an MA plan.

 Once the beneficiary receives the letter, he or she can call KEPRO.
 A KEPRO physician will look at the medical record to see if the services should continue.
 The Medicare beneficiary will be informed of the decision.
-Additional information is available at 1-800-MEDICARE (633-4227).

 - Referrals to a specialist;

 - Approval for tests (like x-rays or blood tests); and